UK Founder Series: Top Tips to Follow When Flipping to a Delaware Corporation

 Complying with directors’ duties is crucial, as a breach of general duties may, in certain circumstances, be grounds for termination of an executive director’s service contract, lead to disqualification, or cause company directors in breach to be characterised as acting in bad faith.
 The company could, for example, seek damages where a director has been negligent or rescind a contract in which the director had an undisclosed interest.

 Directors should keep minutes of board meetings which record the decisions made by the board.
 These will form part of the evidence that the directors acted appropriately.
-The directors should also frequently monitor the finances of the company by reviewing the management accounts.
-We unpack the topic of wrongful and fraudulent trading in greater detail in the ninth instalment of the Founder Series (Top Tips on How to Steer a Company Through Financial Difficulties) here.
+The directors should also frequently monitor the finances of the company by reviewing the management accounts, regularly reviewing cash flow and seeking early advice if financial difficulties arise.
+We unpack the topic of wrongful and fraudulent trading in greater detail in the ninth instalment of the Founder Series (Top Tips on How to Steer a Company Through Financial Difficulties).

 A director convicted of a breach can also be disqualified from holding a director position for up to 15 years.